You don't know everything.

 A quick 6-point check on your coachability...

 (Which of the following are true and to what extent?
 No cute rating scale.
-Just 6 reflections to help you raise your personal awareness so you can improve things ... now.
-And keep in mind, each of these points work on a personal level too.)
+Just 6 reflections to help you raise your self-awareness so you can improve things ... now.
+And keep in mind, each of these points work on a personal level too ... not just at work.)

-- When I'm given feedback/ criticism, rather than immediately defending my position, I think for a few moments about the observation shared.
+2. When I'm given feedback/criticism, rather than immediately defending my position, I pause and think for a few moments about the observation shared.
 (If you don't, how can you be giving it real consideration?)

-- When I'm given feedback/ criticism, I try to better understand it by asking questions on how I can improve.
+3. When I'm given feedback/criticism, I try to better understand it by asking questions on how I can improve.
 (A good thing.)

 (Is it reasonable to go through an entire year without changing a position or approach to something and still feel you're open to personal development?)